dennyhoorie/Tokplay-clone-api/server/README.md

 ## How to install & run project

 Initialize a Node.js project and generates a package.json file with default values.
+Type the following code in the terminal.

 ```bash
 npm init -y
 ```

-The `-y` flag automatically answers "yes" to all prompts during the initialization process, so you won't need to manually input any configuration options.
+The `-y` automatically answers "yes" to all requests during the initialization process, so you do not need to enter configuration options manually.

 Use `npm` to install packages needed